A Complete Guide to Start a Balcony Vegetable Garden

 Planting and Care Techniques

 Once you’ve picked out containers and plants, planting time will be here!
 Start from seeds or transplants; just make sure to give them enough room to grow.
-Trust me, I’ve overcrowded before, and it wasn’t pretty!
+Trust me, I’ve been overcrowded before, and it wasn’t pretty!

 Watering is super important too!
 During hot days, I check my plants daily.
 A good tip is to water when the soil feels dry an inch down.